 Red palm oil cuts cancer risk.

-Red palm oil is an excellent choice for sautéing and deep frying food because it doesn’t smoke at high temperatures — and because consuming just 3 Tbs. weekly could lower your risk of cancer as much as 20 percent, reveals Alabama A&M University research.
-“This oil is rich in tocotrienols and vitamin E, nutrients that strengthen your immune system, helping it to quickly destroy precancerous cells,” explains Bruce Fife, N.D., author of Eat Fat, Look Thin.
-One option: Nutiva Organic Red Palm Oil ($15 for 30oz., Amazon.com)
+Red palm oil is an excellent choice for sautéing and deep-frying food because it doesn’t smoke at high temperatures — and because consuming just 3 tbsp. weekly could lower your risk of cancer as much as 20 percent, reveals Alabama A&M University research.
+“This oil is rich in tocotrienols and vitamin E, nutrients that strengthen your immune system, helping it to quickly destroy precancerous cells,” explains Bruce Fife, ND, author of Eat Fat, Look Thin ($15.95, Amazon).
+One option: Nutiva Organic Red Palm Oil ($14.82, Amazon).

 Peanut butter boosts your weight loss.

-According to Harvard researchers, simply adding 2 to 3 Tbs. — yes, tablespoons! — of peanut butter to your daily diet can trim as much as six inches off your waistline in six months.
-The reason: Healthy fats in peanuts help stop cravings and eating jags — and they fire up the fat-burning mitochondria inside each one of your cells!
+According to Harvard researchers, simply adding 2 to 3 Tbsp. of peanut butter to your daily diet can trim as much as six inches off your waistline in six months.
+The reason: Healthy fats in peanuts help stop cravings — and they fire up the fat-burning mitochondria inside each one of your cells.

 Coconut oil helps you dodge diabetes.